tsipkens/bidias/README.md

 </p>

 One can see multiple peaks corresponding to the multiple charging contributions.
-Now we can generate a noiseless data set using the forward mode:
+Now we can generate a noiseless data set using the forward model:

 ```Matlab
 b0 = A * x0; % generate a set of data using the forward model